HIRWA13/Git-exercise/README.md

 8. **Cherry-Picking Commits:**

+   - Create a branch, call it `feature/branch` and add a new file named `test5.md` with some content.
+Commit these changes with a message like "Implemented test 5".
-   - Imagine you only desire a specific commit from another branch.
-Research and use `git cherry-pick` to selectively bring that commit into your current branch.
+   - Imagine you only desire a specific commit from `feature/branch`.
+Research and use `git cherry-pick` to selectively bring that commit into your current branch which `main`.

    learn more about `cherry-pick` [here](https://www.freecodecamp.org/news/git-cherry-pick-avoid-duplicate-commits/)

-9. **Visualizing Commit History:**
+9. **Visualizing Commit History (Bonus):**

    - Tools like `git log --graph` or a graphical Git client can help visualize your commit history.
 Explore these tools for a clearer understanding of your workflow.

-10. **Understanding Reflogs:**
+10. **Understanding Reflogs (Bonus):**

    - Reflogs track Git operation history.
 Research about `git reflog` to learn how you can navigate back to previous states in your repository if needed.